Introduction to Transfer Functions in Matlab

 This representation can be obtained in both the ways from equations to pole-zero plot and from pole-zero plot to the equation.
 Transfer function mostly used in control systems and signals and systems.

 This is a guide to Transfer Functions in Matlab.
-Here we discuss the definition, methods of a transfer function which include by using equation, by using coefficient, and by using pole-zero gain along with some examples.
+Here we discuss the definition, methods of a transfer function which include by using equations, by using coefficient, and by using pole-zero gain along with some examples.
 You may also look at the following articles to learn more –